AminAliari/aminaliari.github.io/content/posts/taa.md

 I wanted to implement a proper anti-aliasing method for Mithra.
 There are different sources of aliasing.
 For instance, we have the classic jagged edges of triangles and other things such as [specular ailising](https://www.shadertoy.com/view/WssyR7), which must be addressed, especially in a PBR setup.

-Anyways, I decided to implement UE4's TAA method, which was [introduced](https://advances.realtimerendering.com/s2014/index.html#_HIGH-QUALITY_TEMPORAL_SUPERSAMPLING) by Brain Karis a couple of years ago.
+Anyways, I decided to implement UE4's TAA method, which was [introduced](https://advances.realtimerendering.com/s2014/index.html#_HIGH-QUALITY_TEMPORAL_SUPERSAMPLING) by Brian Karis a couple of years ago.

 # God Rays
 When we implement TAA, we can see that the output converges in a couple of frames, and the edges would mostly look smooth and close to a super-sampled image.